 Introducing Angular 18

-The much-anticipated time has come!
-Google’s widely used web development framework, Angular, has unveiled its latest iteration, Angular 18, on May 22, 2024.
-This release encompasses an array of new features and updates for developers to incorporate into their projects.
+The awaited time has come!
+Google’s widely used web development framework, Angular, has revealed its latest version, Angular 18, on May 22, 2024.
+This new version includes an array of new features and updates for developers to incorporate into their projects.

 What’s New in Angular 18?
 Top Features & Updates

-In Angular v18, a new reactivity model and significant advancements in state management, data handling, and application logic flow have been introduced.
+Angular v18 introduces a new reactivity model and significant improvements in state management.
+Plus, you will get to use data handling and application logic flow precisely.
 This latest version significantly improves on the initial release, which required developers to write extensive boilerplate code.

 Post-provider addition, consider removing zone.js from your polyfills in angular.json.